verrazzano/docs/content/en/docs/setup/install/mc-install/advanced/syncclusters.md

 The `syncClusters` `enabled` field must be set to `true` to use cluster label selection.
 Verrazzano will automatically register all clusters with labels that match the `clusterSelector` field.
   - The `clusterSelector` field is optional.
   - If `enabled` is set to `true` and the `clusterSelector` field is omitted, then all clusters imported into Rancher will be automatically registered.
-  - If `enabled` is set to `false` (the default), then _no_ clusters imported into Rancher will be automatically registered by Verrazzano.